-In the wake of a hurricane, earthquake, tsunami or humanitarian crisis, people are left reeling, devastated by the loss of family, friends and their homes.
+In the wake of a hurricane, earthquake, tsunami or humanitarian crisis, people are left reeling, devastated by the loss of their family, friends and homes.
 In the immediate aftermath, they struggle to find the food, water and shelter they need to survive.
 Emergencies like these are on the rise.

-In 2022, approximately 274 million people needed humanitarian assistance.
-This number shattered previous records, and demonstrated the extent to which COVID-19, the climate crisis and other complex political and humanitarian crises are all converging to create an unprecedented global scale of need.
+In 2023, approximately 360 million people needed humanitarian assistance.
+This number shattered previous records, and demonstrated the extent to which the climate crisis and other complex political and humanitarian crises are all converging to create an unprecedented global scale of need.
 The number of storms and floods around the world, for example, both increased more than 20% since the last decade.
-The climate crisis, if unchecked, could push up to 130 million people into poverty over the next 10 years.
+The climate crisis, if unchecked, could push more than 130 million people into poverty over the next 10 years.

 What's more, these crises result in disasters that disproportionately affect communities in the Global South.
-While COVID-19, the climate crisis, food insecurity, inflation and conflict all have a dire effect on all people, marginalized populations-including women and girls, Indigenous people, ethnic and religious minorities, rural populations, people employed in the informal economy (including sex workers), refugees and internally displaced people and LGBTQI+ communities-are disproportionately impacted.
+While the climate crisis, food insecurity, inflation and conflict have a dire effect on all people, marginalized populations-including women and girls, Indigenous people, ethnic and religious minorities, rural populations, people employed in the informal economy (including sex workers), refugees and internally displaced people and LGBTQI+ communities-are disproportionately impacted.
 Governments have also used these crises as an excuse to violate the rights and disregard the needs of these groups, deepening inequity and injustice.

-52 humanitarian crises and natural disasters with \$41.8 MILLION in emergency grants and support for communities to rebuild and recover.
+Since 1985, AJWS has responded to OVER 50 humanitarian crises and natural disasters with more than \$42 MILLION in emergency grants and support for communities to rebuild and recover.

 Members of Samburu Women Trust distribute food in northern Kenya, where catastrophic droughts worsened by the climate crisis have left millions at risk of starvation.
-Photo courtesy of Samburu Women Trust.
+Photo courtesy of Samburu Women Trust